-No challenge blighted Henry VIII’s accession to the throne.
-England was at peace and it seemed a golden age.
+No challenge blighted Henry VIII’s accession to the English throne.
+The country was at peace and it seemed to be a golden age.
 In contrast to the ailing, bloated, tyrant he was to become, the youthful king is often portrayed as a true renaissance prince – a modern man of his time.
 He was handsome (apparently), athletic, well-educated, a patron of the arts and a lover of warfare, rapidly spending the treasure so carefully gathered by his father.
-He fought and beat both the French and Scots – his sister Margaret’s husband, James IV of Scotland was killed at the Battle of Flodden Field, near Branxton in Northumberland, in 1513 – and he attempted to influence the balance of power in Europe between France and the Holy Roman Empire (Austria, Spain, the Netherlands and Italy).
+He fought and beat both the French and Scots – his sister Margaret’s husband, James IV of Scotland was killed at the Battle of Flodden Field, near Branxton in Northumberland, in 1513 – and he boxed above his weight by attempting to influence the balance of power in Europe between France and the Holy Roman Empire (Austria, Spain, the Netherlands and Italy).

 It took Henry 18 years to realise that he didn’t want to stay married to the first Mrs Tudor, Catherine of Aragon, his brother’s widow.
 Catherine had produced a daughter, Mary – who by all accounts Henry adored.
-And Henry had a son, the subtly named Henry Fitzroy, with his mistress Elizabeth Blount.
+And Henry had an illegitimate son, the subtly named Henry Fitzroy (Fitzroy means ‘son of the king’), with his mistress Elizabeth Blount.
 But his marriage with Catherine had failed to provide a surviving male heir.
-Perhaps, Henry thought, there was something wrong with Catherine; or perhaps they could not have a son because he should not have married his brother’s wife.
-Henry’s obsession with being able to pass the crown on to a son has been explained by some historians as being motivated by the desire to avoid the chaos and anarchy of previous reigns, often brought about by a crisis in succession.
+Perhaps, Henry thought, there was something wrong with Catherine; or perhaps they could not have a son because it had been a sin to marry his brother’s wife.
+Henry’s obsession with being able to pass the crown on to a son might be explained not as mere ego, but also as being motivated by the desire to avoid the chaos and anarchy of previous reigns, so often brought about by a crisis in succession.
 Which sounds fair enough.

-Henry had a roving eye and several mistresses.
-Catherine, aging and probably worn out by living in Tudor Britain and several miscarriages, was less alluring than one of her ladies in waiting, the saucy-eyed (and apparently multi-fingered) Anne Boleyn, sister of another of Henry’s conquests.
-Anne, though, played hard to get; she would not share his bed while he was still married to Catherine.
+Henry also had a roving eye and several mistresses.
+Catherine, aging and probably worn out by living in Tudor Britain and after several miscarriages, was perhaps less alluring than one of her ladies in waiting, the saucy-eyed Anne Boleyn, sister of another of Henry’s conquests.
+Anne, however, played hard to get; she would not share his bed while he was still married to Catherine.
 The fate of a nation turned on a man’s lust and a woman’s sexual scruple – or can we say naked ambition?

 Up to that point, Henry had been as keen a Roman Catholic as he was expected to be.
 In 1521, having written a pamphlet against the views of the German reformer, Martin Luther, the Pope even appointed Henry ‘Defender of the Faith’.
-But the Pope would not give Henry a divorce, partly for fear of upsetting Charles V, the Holy Roman Emperor (and Catherine’s nephew), even though there were possible theological grounds for annulment because she had been his brother’s widow.
-If Henry became head of the church of England, though, anything was possible; his own Archbishop of Canterbury could grant a divorce.
+But the Pope would not give Henry a divorce, partly for fear of upsetting Charles V, the Holy Roman Emperor – who happened to be Catherine of Aragon’s nephew – even though there were possible theological grounds for annulment because she had been his brother’s widow.
+If Henry became head of a church of England, though, anything was possible; who needed a Pope – goodness, his own Archbishop of Canterbury could grant him a divorce!

-Henry’s principal advisors were now more likely to be laymen – men like More, and his successor, Thomas Cromwell.
-The break with Rome also proved to be a catalyst for dissolving some 800 Catholic monasteries, a policy which offered a neat, and opportunist, prospect for wealth creation at the same time as ridding the land of allegedly corrupt institutions.
-Selling off monastic lands to merchants and others also brought new landowners onto the king’s side.
-Most of the monks and nuns were treated well and given pensions, though any who objected could expect harsh treatment, including execution.
-One consequence of the dissolution – apart from the cultural vandalism that Henry is often accused of – is the gap that the removal of monasteries left in communities and society in general.
-Whatever failings monasteries had (and there were a few), it has been claimed that their passing set English society back many years – because monasteries provided rudimentary education, health care and social welfare – and there was no plan to fill the vacuum left by their departure.
-A glance at the news today shows that these problems are still with us.
+Henry’s principal advisors were now more likely to be laymen – men like More, and his successor, Thomas Cromwell – than men of the cloth, like his previous Lord Chancellor, Cardinal Thomas Wolsey, discredited for failing to get what Henry wanted – a divorce.
+The break with Rome also proved to be a catalyst for dissolving some 800 Catholic monasteries, a policy which offered a neat, and opportunist, prospect for wealth creation as well as ridding the land of allegedly corrupt institutions.
+Further, selling off monastic lands to merchants and others brought new landowners onto the king’s side, whilst simultaneously providing a fillip for the burgeoning middle-class.
+Most of the monks and nuns were treated well and given pensions, though any who objected could expect extremely harsh treatment, including execution.
+However, one consequence of the dissolution – apart from the cultural vandalism that Henry is often accused of – is the gap that the removal of monasteries left in communities and society in general.
+Whatever failings monasteries had (and there were a few), it has been claimed that their passing set English society back many years, because the monasteries provided rudimentary education, health care and social welfare and there was no plan to fill the vacuum left by their departure.
+Some might argue that society is still having this debate.

-Unfortunately, Anne did not bear Henry a son either; but she did give birth to a rather memorable daughter, Elizabeth.
-Henry did finally get his son and heir, the sickly Edward who succeeded his father as Edward VI, born to Henry’s third wife, Jane Seymour, who died shortly after giving birth.
-The last decade of Henry’s reign was undoubtedly a period of terror.
-Yet he left England strong and his interest in the navy did no harm to a nation that was cut adrift from its traditional Catholic roots and would come to rely on maritime skills.
+Unfortunately and ironically, Anne did not bear Henry a son either; but she did give birth to a rather memorable daughter, Elizabeth.
+Henry did finally get his legitimate son and heir, the sickly Edward born to his third wife, Jane Seymour, who died shortly after giving birth.
+Edward succeeded his father, aged just nine years, in 1547.